Yakuza 2

 Yakuza 2 introduced several new gameplay features.
 Sega wished to improve the fighting engine based on fan input to provide a more rich experience.
 The story was aimed to feature a deep adult love story, something not seen in the previous game.
 Additionally, for the western versions the original Japanese audio was kept in contrast to the previous game which contained English audio.

 Critical reception to Yakuza 2 was positive, with reviewers praising the presentation and fighting system.
 Yakuza 2 was followed up by a spinoff, Yakuza Kenzan, in 2008, and then by a direct sequel, Yakuza 3, in 2009.
-A PlayStation 4 remake of the game that utilized the engine of Yakuza 6: The Song of Life, named Yakuza Kiwami 2 (a sequel to the remake of the original Yakuza), was released in 2017, and later ported to Windows and Xbox One.
+A remake of the game titled Yakuza Kiwami 2 was released in 2017 for the PlayStation 4, and later ported to Windows and Xbox One.

 Plot

 Setting

 Half of the game takes place in Tokyo's Shinjuku ward, most noticeably a recreation of Shinjuku's red-light district Kabukichō renamed Kamurocho.

 The other half takes place in Osaka, with the fictitious Sotenbori and Shinseicho areas modeled after Osaka's respectively Dōtonbori and Shinsekai districts.
 Although these areas were recreated as fictionalized versions, many real life landmarks remain such as Dōtonbori's Sammy Ebisu Plaza (サミー戎プラザ) and Shinsekai's Tsutenkaku Tower (通天閣) and Billiken (ビリケン).